Pre-Processing Directives in C Language with Examples

 For a better understanding of the above-discussed points, please have a look at the following diagram.

 In the next article, I am going to discuss Macro Substitution Directives in C language.
-Here, in this article, I try to explain Pre-Processing Directives in C. I hope you enjoy this Pre-Processing directive in C article.
+Here, in this article, I try to explain Pre-Processing Directives in C Language with Examples.
+I hope you enjoy this Pre-Processing Directive in the C article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.